 considered.

-20 Similarly, for coastal projects ,A CRZ There is no R & R involved in
+20 Similarly, for coastal projects A CRZ There is no R & R involved in

 map duly authenticated by one of the this project.

-authorized agencies demarcating 1 3
+authorized agencies demarcating 1 5

 LTL.HTL, CRZ area ,location of the

 mine lease w.r.t CRZ, Coastal

-features such as mangroves ,if any
+features such as mangroves , if any

 should be furnished.(Note: The Mining

 Projects falling under CRZ would also

 need to obtain approval of the

 concerned Coastal Zone Management

 Authority)

 21 R&R Plan/compensation details for the There is no R & R involved in

 Project Affected People (PAP) should this project.

 be furnished.
 While preparing the R&R

 Plan, the relevant State/National

 Rehabilitation & Resettlement Policy

 should be kept in view.
 In respect of

 SCs /STs and other weaker sections of

 the society in the study area, a need

 based sample survey, family-wise,

 should be undertaken to assess their

 requirements, and action programmes

 prepared and submitted accordingly,

 integrating the sectoral programmes of

 line departments of the State

 Government.
 It may be clearly brought

 out whether the village(s) located in

 the mine lease area will be shifted or

 not.
 The issues relating to shifting of village(s) including their R&R and socio-economic aspects should be discussed in the Report.
-22 One season (non-monsoon) [i.e. Base line study was carried out Chapter III March-May (Summer Season); for Dec 22 January 23, February October-December (post monsoon 23 Details are provided in season); December-February (winter EIA/EMP Report. season)] primary baseline data on The locations of the monitoring ambient air quality as per CPCB stations were decided on the Notification of 2009, water quality, basis of prevailing noise level, soil and flora and fauna meteorological conditions shall be collected and the AAQ and (Wind direction & wind speed) other data so compiled presented date- of the study area. wise in the EIA and EMP Report" Site- The wind rose has been given in specific meteorological data should chapter III of EIA/EMP Report. also be collected.
+22 One season (non-monsoon) [i.e. Base line study was carried out Chapter III March-May (Summer Season); for Dec 2022 January 2023, October-December (post monsoon February 2023 Details are season); December-February (winter provided in EIA/EMP Report. season)] primary baseline data on The locations of the monitoring ambient air quality as per CPCB stations were decided on the Notification of 2009, water quality, basis of prevailing noise level, soil and flora and fauna meteorological conditions shall be collected and the AAQ and (Wind direction & wind speed) other data so compiled presented date- of the study area. wise in the EIA and EMP Report" Site- The wind rose has been given in specific meteorological data should chapter III of EIA/EMP Report. also be collected.
 The location of the One location has been selected monitoring stations should be such as in downwind direction within to represent whole of the study area 500 m from the lease boundary. and justified keeping in view the pre- dominant downwind direction and The location of the monitoring location of sensitive receptors.
 There sites has been shown in map. should be at least one monitoring station within 500 m of the mine lease in the pre-dominant downwind direction.
 The mineralogical composition of PM10, particularly for free silica, should be given.
-23 Air quality modeling should be carried Air quality modeling detail out for prediction of impact of the given in EIA/EMP report in out for prediction of impact of the given in Elayemp report in
+23 Air quality modeling should be carried Air quality modelling detail out for prediction of impact of the given in EIA/EMP report in